KevinGooby/CPSC210-Project/README.md

 # 👕 MyWardrobe

-MyWardrobe is a Java Desktop application to keep track of clothing items in your wardrobe.
+MyWardrobe is a Java Desktop application to track wardrobe clothing items.

 ## :book: Learnings